 Types Of Houses: Architectural Home Styles

 Your home style will heavily influence the type of interior design that will fit.
-These home styles span across decades – not only do people put a lot of effort into restoring these beloved styles, but they are also re-created in some new builds.
-Aside from the aesthetics, knowing a home’s time period can help you prepare for common issues that affect certain styles – make sure to ask the seller and pay close attention during your walkthrough.
+These home styles span across decades – not only do people put a lot of effort into restoring them, but they are also re-created in some new builds.
+Aside from the aesthetics, knowing a home’s time period can help you prepare for common issues that affect certain styles – make sure to ask the seller and pay close attention during your final walkthrough.
 Browse the house styles below to see which option is the best fit for your preferences and your family’s lifestyle.

 7. Cape Cod